In this section, there is information and guidance aimed at helping you through this difficult time.

 - Abbreviated extract of death.

 If you require additional extracts of the death entry, eg for insurance or banking purposes, you can obtain copies of the Death Certificate for the statutory fee of £10.00 at time of registration or within one month and £15.00 after one month from the date of registration.

 You may be entitled to bereavement related benefits.

-Perth & Kinross Council has a dedicated Welfare Rights Team that provides a universal, free, confidential and impartial welfare rights advice and representation service to the residents of Perth & Kinross.
+Perth & Kinross Council has a dedicated Contact the Welfare Rights Team that provides a universal, free, confidential and impartial welfare rights advice and representation service to the residents of Perth & Kinross.
 The Team has online information which includes information relating to Benefits and bereavement.